zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

   configuration.
 This configuration allows for a wider variety of combinations of Hosts when using the Zephyr OS as a Controller.
-Since HCI ensures interoperability among Host and Controller implementations, including of course Zephyr’s very own BLE Host and Controller, users of the Zephyr Controller can choose to use whatever Host running on any platform they prefer.
+Since HCI ensures interoperability among Host and Controller implementations, including of course Zephyr's very own BLE Host and Controller, users of the Zephyr Controller can choose to use whatever Host running on any platform they prefer.
 For example, the host can be the Linux BLE Host stack (BlueZ) running on any processor capable of supporting Linux.
 The Host processor may of course also run Zephyr and the Zephyr OS BLE Host.
-Conversely, combining an IC running the Zephyr Host with an external Controller that does not run Zephyr is alos supported.
+Conversely, combining an IC running the Zephyr Host with an external Controller that does not run Zephyr is also supported.

 .. _bluetooth-build-types: